 There are three main ideas I want to convey in this post.
 One, hydration is more important than most people realise.
 Two, water has a fourth phase of matter, which is plasma or gel.
 And three, I have a recipe for a hydrating smoothie for you!

 My friend and colleague, Courtney Cronin, NMD, told me about a book entitled Quench by Dana Cohen, MD, and Gina Bria (2018).
-I highly recommend reading this book because it contains a lot of important information about hydration.
-I thought I understood it really well, but apparently there’s a lot more to know and I want to share a few of the things I’ve learned so far.
+I highly recommend reading this book because it contains a lot of interesting information about hydration.
+I thought I understood it really well, but apparently there’s more to know and I want to share a few of the things I’ve learned so far.